berrak/ESP8266-USBHost-Max3421-Shield/README.md

 # The ESP8266 USB Host Shield

 The `ESP8266 USB Host Shield` contains all the digital logic necessary to implement a full-speed USB 2.0 host controller with your ESP8266 microcontroller.
 There is no need to spend hours writing complicated code to decode various USB descriptors.
-Instead, the [USB Host Shield library 2.0](https://github.com/felis/USB_Host_Shield_2.0/) does all the heavy lifting for you with the capabilities of the ESP8266, and maybe you may create a new game or implement DIY intelligent home automation with an old unused controller laying around.
+Instead, the [USB Host Shield library 2.0](https://github.com/felis/USB_Host_Shield_2.0/) does all the heavy lifting for you with the capabilities of the ESP8266, and maybe you may create a new game, control robots or implement DIY intelligent home automation with an old unused controller laying around.

 ## USB Host + ESP8266 WiFi for microcontrollers